 Dinner by Heston Blumenthal at the Mandarin Oriental Hyde Park

 There’s a Christmas-morning-like sense of anticipation before you even pick up a knife and fork at Dinner, knowing that Heston’s talented elves are slaving away over a below-freezing cryo container or manning a pineapple spit; and for the unknown theatrics ahead.
-The menu’s brilliance is less bonkers than the Fat Duck, instead showcasing Heston’s knowledge of food history, with dishes dating back to the Dark Ages (duck umbles with turnip tops), the Victorian era (Hereford beef with mushroom ketchup), and his excellent cooking chops (which would be sumptuously Ibérican).
+The menu’s brilliance is less bonkers than the Fat Duck, instead showcasing Heston’s knowledge of food history.
+Dishes dating back to the Dark Ages (duck umbles with turnip tops), Victorian era (Hereford beef with mushroom ketchup), and the 1960s (scallop tartare doused in sherry) show off his sumptuous cooking chops.

-Signature dish The meat fruit (circa 1530) is a must, with chicken-liver parfait playfully wrapped in mandarin gel.
-Finish with the tipsy cake with pineapple and lashings of rum, or — if it’s on the menu — the ice-cream is created for you tableside in its own nitro cart.
+Signature dish The meat fruit (circa 1500) is a must, with chicken-liver parfait playfully wrapped in mandarin gel.
+Finish with the tipsy cake (circa 1858) with pineapple and lashings of rum, or — if it’s on the menu — the ice-cream, which is created for you tableside in its own nitro cart.

 Pair with… Wine — there’s practically a lake’s worth from all around the world in the cellar, so you’re guaranteed to find at least one which you’ll sip and go ‘mmm’ approvingly.